18F/compliance-toolkit/README.md

 _Towards a more secure (and automated) future._

 The long-term goal of this project is to end up with an automated "compliance and risk-assessment" pipeline that does all the grunt work between Compliance Masonry and an Authorizing Official (AO), making the AO's "risk acceptance" sign-off for ATOs a very simple affair.
-In the meantime, we are working to make the steps to getting an ATO more clear.
+In the meantime, we are working to make the steps to getting an ATO more clear, and enabling any number of people to handle the manual grunt work by following directions.

 ## Project Goals